X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 *Figure 23-2.
 Life of a code change with CB and CD*

-The rightward arrow shows the progression of a single code change from local devel‐ opment to production.
+The rightward arrow shows the progression of a single code change from local development to production.
 Again, one of our key objectives in CI is determining *what* to test *when* in this progression.
-Later in this chapter, we’ll introduce the different test‐ ing phases and provide some considerations for what to test in presubmit versus post-submit, and in the RC and beyond.
+Later in this chapter, we’ll introduce the different tes ing phases and provide some considerations for what to test in presubmit versus post-submit, and in the RC and beyond.
 We’ll show that, as we shift to the right, the code change is subjected to progressively larger-scoped automated tests.

 ### Why presubmit isn’t enough